 FlexICs are perfect for bringing intelligence to low-cost items as part of the Internet of Things (IoT) or anywhere ‘tiny technology’ is needed.
 While they’re not a replacement for powerful, cutting-edge chips, they’re ideal as an alternative to the so-called ‘legacy’ chips that are found everywhere from consumer electronics to medical devices and smart spaces.
 Just like silicon, FlexICs can be embedded within a product, or used as part of an RFID label, for example.

-FlexIC production uses around 100 times less energy and 100 times less water than silicon microchips, and significantly fewer harmful chemicals.
+FlexIC production uses around 100 times less energy and significantly less water than silicon microchips, and significantly fewer harmful chemicals.
 It also uses just one greenhouse gas, carbon tetrafluoride (CF4), in tiny quantities, equivalent to 0.00000117g CO2 per FlexIC.
 This naturally results in a significantly lower carbon footprint.

 FlexICs are significantly more cost-effective than traditional RFID solutions, allowing you to bring intelligence to a wider range of packaging.
-And FlexIC-enabled tags can be read quickly and easily – in any orientation or without a clear line of sight – enabling high levels of automation and system scalability.
+And FlexIC-enabled tags can be read quickly and easily (in less than 5ms) – in any orientation or without a clear line of sight – enabling high levels of automation and system scalability.